MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/link-to-external-website-on-learner-Homepage.md

 title: Link to External Website on Learner Home page
 author: nikotha
 ms.author: nikotha
-description: This document details the flow to add a link to an external website on learner's home page on the Microsoft Community Training platform.
+description: This document details the flow to add a link to an external website on learner's home page on the Community Training platform.
 ms.prod: learning-azure
 ---